Paid Voices vs. Public Feeds: Interpretable Cross-Platform Theme-Based Analysis of Climate Discourse: Experimental Details

 \subsection{Prompting}

 Table \ref{tab:coherency-ex} shows the few-shot example given to LLM as a prompt for the coherency check.
 We provide the LLM with three coherent examples and three incoherent examples.
-LLM then labels cluster coherence based on the following prompt: "Label each of the 5 paragraphs below.
-If the labels are all the same, the cluster is *coherent*.
-If the labels differ, then the cluster is *incoherent*.
-Please state whether the cluster is coherent or incoherent, and explain your reasoning," shown in Fig. \ref{fig:coherency_prompt}.
+LLM then labels cluster coherence based on the prompt shown in Fig. \ref{fig:coherency_prompt}.

-Upon removing incoherent examples, we prompt Mistral-Large-Instruct-2407 with the following: "Summarize the following texts by writing 1-3 sentences (<= 100 words) capturing the common theme and intent," shown in Fig. \ref{fig:summary_prompt}.
+Upon removing incoherent examples, we prompt Mistral-Large-Instruct-2407 with the prompt shown in Fig. \ref{fig:summary_prompt}.
 Each one-sentence summary is generated from the bodies of the top five texts from each coherent cluster.
+The prompt for generating themes is shown in Fig. \ref{fig:theme_prompt}, and the prompt used for assigning ads to corresponding summaries is shown in Fig. ~\ref{fig:summary_assignment}.
+Fig. ~\ref{fig:assign_theme_llm} shows the prompt to assign each text to its corresponding theme.
+Lastly, Fig. ~\ref{fig:llm_judge} shows the prompt to evaluate results using an LLM-based judge.